 Is it any good?

+This isn't nearly as fast-paced as most of network programming, but if you're at all interested in history, waiting for the verdict on each item can be more suspenseful than the scariest thriller.
 There's so much to learn from Antiques Roadshow.
-It's not nearly as fast-paced as most of network programming, but if you're at all interested in history, waiting for the verdict on each item can be more suspenseful than the scariest thriller.
-And the breadth of history is never-ending because there's no end to the types of featured items, their origins, and the time periods in which they were made and used.
+IAnd the breadth of history is never-ending because there's no end to the types of featured items, their origins, and the time periods in which they were made and used.
 An appraisal of an ancient Chinese vessel might be followed by an appraisal of rhinestone sunglasses once owned by Elvis Presley, and so on.

 The show also inspires kids to learn more about their own family history and heirlooms, as well as the value and all-around fun of collecting.
 Appraisers tell owners and viewers how to avoid purchasing fakes and forgeries and how to care for and restore precious objects.
 Sometimes kids even appear on the show, talking to appraisers with ease and pride about their personal treasures.

-Families can talk about the history tied to specific items.
+Families can talk about the history tied to specific items that's on display in Antiques Roadshow.
 If an old gun is on display, for example, questions could include: In what era was it made, and what is its specific use?
 Was it made during war time?
 How was the gun made (given the existing tools and technologies of the time)?
 Who might have used the gun and why?
 Or, if an old cocktail set or cigar box is up for appraisal: What's the history of alcohol and tobacco in the United States?
 How did early settlers discover that tobacco can be smoked?
 How did tobacco become one of the largest cash crops in America?
 There's lots of good discussion fodder in most of the items featured on the show.